 Additional thumbnail photos:

-The Chicago City Hall was featured in the 2012 Greenroofs & Walls of the World?
-Calendar for the month of March.
-Learn about the following companies in The Greenroof Directory: Roofscapes, Inc. (now Roofmeadow); Sika Sarnafil; and Green Roof Service.
+The Chicago City Hall was featured in the 2012 Greenroofs & Walls of the World™ Calendar for the month of March.
+Learn about the following companies in The Greenroof & Greenwall Directory: Roofmeadow; Sika Sarnafil; and Green Roof Service.